Solar eclipse of February 4, 1981

-An annular solar eclipse occurred at the Moon's descending node of the orbit on February 4–5, 1981.
+An annular solar eclipse occurred at the Moon's descending node of orbit between Wednesday, February 4 and Thursday, February 5, 1981, with a magnitude of 0.9937.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 An annular solar eclipse occurs when the Moon's apparent diameter is smaller than the Sun's, blocking most of the Sun's light and causing the Sun to look like an annulus (ring).
 An annular eclipse appears as a partial eclipse over a region of the Earth thousands of kilometres wide.
-This annular solar eclipse was large because the Moon covered 99.4% of the Sun, with a path width of only 25 km (15.534 mi, or 82,080.997 feet).

-It was visible in Australia, crossing over Tasmania and southern Stewart Island of New Zealand near sunrise on February 5 (Thursday), and ended at sunset over western South America on February 4 (Wednesday).
-Occurring only 4 days before perigee (Perigee on February 8, 1981), the moon's apparent diameter was larger.
+The Moon's apparent diameter was near the average diameter because it occurred 8.1 days after apogee (on January 27, 1981, at 20:30 UTC) and 4 days before perigee (on February 8, 1981, at 22:30 UTC).

 The moon's apparent diameter was 7 arcseconds smaller than the July 31, 1981 total solar eclipse.

-More details about the Annular Solar Eclipse of 1981 Feb 04.